Anthony3333fg/oldsource/index.md

 You can download skype 0.97 source code an modify it!
 If you can recreate it, You can upload on github and expose to the public!

+## The recreate skype with the source code

+Nothing yet.. idk